-Support to Tunisia for Domestication of Relevant Global Instruments Related to Aquatic Biodiversity Conservation and Environmental Management.
+Support the Republic of Cameroon for the Review & Alignment of Relevant National Instruments to Regional, Continental and Global Instruments Related to Aquatic Biodiversity Conservation, Climate Change Mitigation and Adaptation and Environmental Management, Cameroon

+July 2023.

 Background:

 The African Union Inter-African Bureau for Animal Resources (AU-IBAR), is a specialized technical office of the Department of Agriculture, Rural Development, Blue Economy and Sustainable Environment (DARBE) of the African Union Commission (AUC).
 AU-IBAR is mandated to support and coordinate the utilization of livestock, fisheries, aquaculture and wildlife as resources for both human wellbeing and economic development in the African Union Member States (AU-MS).